Waveform Design for Joint Sensing and Communications in Millimeter-Wave and Low Terahertz Bands: Numerical Results

-Figure \ref{fig13} and \ref{fig14} illustrate the sensing performance of the proposed DE-MS-QP waveform with respect to $1/M'$, which denotes the proportion of frequency resources distributed for radar sensing.
-It is observed that, at the SNRs of $-50$ and $-47$ dB, the sensing performance is degraded with the decrease of $1/M'$ when $1/M'$ is smaller than $0.25$ and $0.1$, respectively, despite the enhanced communication spectral efficiency.
+Figures \ref{fig13} and \ref{fig14} illustrate the sensing performance of the proposed DE-MS-QP waveform with respect to $1/M'$, which denotes the proportion of frequency resources distributed for radar sensing.
+In the simulation, the parameter settings are the same as those in Figs. \ref{fig11} and \ref{fig12} except for the value of $M'$. {Firstly, according to (\ref{eq_se_cal}), the communication spectral efficiency gradually improves with the increase of $M'$ (or decrease of $1/M'$).} On the other hand, it is observed that, at the SNRs of $-50$ and $-47$ dB, the sensing performance is degraded with the decrease of $1/M'$ when $1/M'$ is smaller than $0.25$ and $0.1$, respectively, despite the enhanced communication spectral efficiency.
 This is due to the reduction of power supply for the sensing application.
 On the other hand, when $1/M'$ is larger than $0.25$ and $0.1$ for SNR values of $-50$ and $-47$ dB, the estimation errors of target range and velocity will not deteriorate with the decrease of $1/M'$, remaining to be below $0.01$ m and $0.1$ m/s, respectively.
-Hence, it is concluded that there exists a unique threshold of $M'$ (or $1/M'$) for different received SNRs, i.e., $4$ and $10$ for $-50$ and $-47$ dB SNRs, where the performance of radar sensing will not be affected by the enlargement of $M'$ until exceeding the threshold.
-The threshold becomes larger with the increase of the received SNR, and even reaches over $20$ at the SNR of $-44$ dB.
-Therefore, $M'$ could be optimized as this threshold value (determined numerically) in order to realize the best trade-off of frequency resource allocation, guaranteeing superior sensing performance and data throughput simultaneously.
-For instance, when the received SNR equals $-47$ dB, the proposed DE-MS-QP sequence is capable of achieving desirable estimation accuracy of target range and velocity with only $1/10$ of the available frequency resources used for sensing, whilst the rest can be employed for high-rate data transmission which approaches 18 Gb/s with QPSK modulation.
+Hence, it is concluded that there exists a unique threshold of $M'$ (or $1/M'$) for different received SNRs, i.e., $4$ and $10$ for $-50$ and $-47$ dB SNRs.
+This threshold becomes larger with the increase of the received SNR, and even reaches over $20$ at the SNR of $-44$ dB.
+The performance of radar sensing will not be affected by the enlargement of $M'$ until exceeding the threshold.
+Therefore, $M'$ could be set as this threshold value (determined numerically) in order to realize the best trade-off of frequency resource allocation, guaranteeing superior sensing performance and data throughput simultaneously.
+For instance, when the received SNR equals $-47$ dB, the proposed DE-MS-QP sequence is capable of achieving accurate target ranging and velocity estimation with only $1/10$ of the available frequency resources, whilst the rest can be employed for high-rate data transmission, which approaches 16 Gb/s with QPSK modulation.